Astrotope/mr-level-05-fsd-mission-05-phase-01-group-01/cli-tools/swaroop/README.md

 - **Running the application** is done with `npm start`, which will execute the `server.cjs` file.
 - You can still use the `auction-cli` commands like `search`, `list`, `add`, `update`, and `delete` from the terminal.

-Let me know if anything else needs to be adjusted!
 ```